Maintaining Leiden Communities in Large Dynamic Graphs: Our HIT-Leiden algorithm

 As discussed in Section \ref{subs:hifm} and Observation \ref{obs:conn_compoent}, we treat each connected component in $G_{\Psi}$ maintained in {\tt inc-movement} as a sub-community.
 Therefore, we design {\tt inc-refinement} for re-assigning each new connected component in $G_{\Psi}$ as a sub-community.
 Additionally, we attempt to merge singleton sub-communities whose process is the same as the process of the refinement phase in {\tt Leiden} with $G_\Psi$ maintenance.

 Algorithm \ref{alg:ticr} presents its pseudocode.
 Given an updated graph $G$, community mappings $f(\cdot)$ and sub-community mapping $s(\cdot)$, a CC-index $\Psi$, and a set $K$, it first initializes $R$ as an empty list to track vertices that have changed their sub-communities (line 1).
-Note that $R$ is an ordered list sorted in ascending vertex degree mentioned in Observation \ref{obs:ord}.
 It then traverses $K$ to identify split connected components in $G_{\Psi}$ using breadth-first search or depth-first search.
-If a connected component is not the largest in its original sub-community, all its vertices are re-mapped to a new sub-community, and added to $R$ (lines 2-4).
-If multiple components tie for the largest component, one of them is randomly selected to represent the original sub-community.
-For each vertex $v_i \in R$ that is in a singleton sub-community, {\tt inc-refinement} uses a set $\mathcal{T}$ to store the locally optimized neighboring sub-communities of $v_i$ within the same community (lines 5-7).
-Then, it attempts to re-assign $v_i$ to a sub-community $S^* \in \mathcal{T}$, which offers the highest modularity gain to eliminate singleton sub-communities (line 8).
-Notably, $\Delta M(v_i \to S, \gamma)$ denotes the modularity gain of moving $v_i$ from $s(v_i)$ to $S$, whose calculation follows the same formula as the standard modularity gain.
-If the gain is positive, $s(v_i)$ is updated to $S^*$, and the corresponding intra-sub-community edges are inserted into $G_{\Psi}$ (lines 9-13).
-Finally, {\tt inc-refinement} returns the $s(\cdot)$, $\Psi$, and $R$ (line 14).
+All vertices in the split connected component are re-mapped to a new sub-community and added to $R$ (lines 2-3).
+For each vertex $v_i \in R$ that is in a singleton sub-community, {\tt inc-refinement} uses a set $\mathcal{T}$ to store the locally optimized neighboring sub-communities of $v_i$ within the same community (lines 4-6).
+If $\mathcal{T} \neq \emptyset$, it attempts to re-assign $v_i$ to a sub-community $S^* \in \mathcal{T}$, which offers the highest modularity gain to eliminate singleton sub-communities (lines 7-9).
+Notably, $\Delta Q(v_i \to S, \gamma)$ denotes the modularity gain of moving $v_i$ from $s(v_i)$ to $S$, whose calculation follows the same formula as the standard modularity gain.
+If the gain is positive, $s(v_i)$ is updated to $S^*$, and the corresponding intra-sub-community edges are added into $G_{\Psi}$ (lines 10-14).
+Finally, {\tt inc-refinement} returns the $s(\cdot)$, $\Psi$, and $R$ (line 15).